ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 ## Internet Explorer 8 Support

 Since **Internet Explorer 8** support was dropped in [highlight.js](http://highlightjs.org) 7.3 (see the [GitHub ticket](https://github.com/isagalaev/highlight.js/issues/280)), the default implementation of the Code Snippet plugin will not provide any higlighting in this browser version.
 To solve this problem use a custom highlighter.

+## Code Snippets Demo

+See the [Inserting Code Snippets sample](../samples/codesnippet.html) that shows a few instances of the code snippet widgets as well as the syntax highlighter themes which are available in the default implementation.